mjwelchphd/demeler/README.md

 end
 ```

-but the alink method is a shortcut.
+but the alink method is a shortcut which supports added features.
+Note that HTML tag attributes are coded into `args`, and parameters are coded into `parms`.
+The alink method allows you to add attributes easily.
 Code it like this:

 ```ruby
 Demeler.build do